LitzN/KetoMeals/README.md

 Mongodb was used as host for the database.
 I chose this as I wanted the app to be capable of storing a large amount of data.
 The three collections in the database are: Users, Recipes and Types
 * __Recipes collection__ contains all recipes created.
 Recipe has 8 fields, two generated automatically( id_ by mongodb, and created_by, corresponds to the user who created the recipe, their username is used).
 Recipe id, used to edit, delete and add the recipe as a favourite.
-The meal_type corresponds to the type collection.
+    The meal_type corresponds to the type collection and only meal types featured in the type collection are given as an option when a recipe is created.
 * __Users collections__ contain their username, hashed password and an array of favourites.
 Favourites arrays are made up of the recipe’s object ids.
-* __Type collection__ contains three meal types and each recipe is created with a type to assist searching.
+* __Type collection__ contains three meal types and recipes can only be created with a meal type featured in the type collection.

 ### __Users__